blorente/GSoC-proposals/macventure.md

 - To write an engine in C++ to support these games, with a base in the existing JavaScript implementation.
 - To integrate the engine with the existing ScummVM framework, so that it can support MacVenture games in the many platforms that ScummVM supports.

-Most of the MacVenture games were pioneers in their respective genres (1), so the ScummVM community would benefit greatly from having access to these games as classics of their genres.
+Most of the MacVenture games were pioneers in their respective genres (1), so the ScummVM community would benefit greatly from having access to these games as classics of their genres, for academic and nostalgic value.

 ## Implementation notes